JANVI2702/PR-3-LOCALSTORE-MINER-JANVI/README.md

   Validation for all fields with user-friendly error messages.

-2.Data Display
+2.Data Display:

   Registered user data is displayed in a tabular format.

   Each entry includes options to Edit or Delete the user data.

-3.CRUD Operations
+3.CRUD Operations:

   Create: Add new user data through the form.

   Read: View existing user data in the table.

   Update: Edit user data using the form.

   Delete: Remove user data from the list.

-4.LocalStorage Integration
+4.LocalStorage Integration:

   User data is saved in localStorage for persistence across sessions.